>

 As a general rule, the answer is yes – executors and administrators can charge their reasonable legal costs to the estate.
 What is reasonable depends on the circumstances, but would generally include the costs of making an application for Probate or Letters of Administration.

 Our advertised fees are for straightforward applications.
-They don’t include the Supreme Court of Western Australia filing fee which is $408.
+They don’t include the Supreme Court of Western Australia filing fee which is $418.
 If your application is not straightforward or if you require additional legal advice or assistance we will give you a quote for our services.
-For full terms see our Product Disclosure Statement.

 Why choose Perth Probate Centre?